truongbaan/COSC2769_FullStack_Group_Project/README.md

 - **Name**: Nguyen Vo Truong Toan
   **Student ID**: s3979056
   **Jobs**:
-  + Code: Controllers/ Routes/ Services for Product Management Features, and Validation Middleware,
+  + Code: Validation Middleware & Controllers/ Routes/ Services for Products Management Features:
+             - Pagination
+             - All users (including Guests) can view all products, filter products by price range, search products by name and category.
+             - Customers and Vendors can View Details of a specific product.
+             - Vendors can view all their own products.
+             - Vendors can add and update products.
   + Report: Introduction, ERD, Backend Implementation, Backend Tools & Package Selection, Visual Demonstration, Feature Checklist, and Evaluation
   + Video: